cidann/lox_interpreter_cpp/README.md

 # Simple_interpreter

-A C++ implementation of the Lox langauge defined in Crafting Interpreters
+A C++ implementation of the Lox langauge defined in the book Crafting Compilers